AIPLA holds a variety of annual awards competitions for regular members, students members and youth.

 Each participating dean or delegated faculty member who has a direct knowledge of the student, nominates a candidate by sending to the Award Committee a letter identifying the student candidate along with a brief summary of the student’s achievements in IP law, together with a paragraph or two explaining why the student is considered deserving of the award.
 This letter should be no more that two pages in length.
 The student must also complete the Jan Jancin Application Summary and submit a one-page essay discussing their personal achievements in the field of IP law to be included in the package submitted by the law school.
 The (i) nomination letter (ii) application summary and (iii) the one-page written summation of achievements written by the student are essential for selection consideration to receive the award.

 To be considered, nominations must be received by no later than May 31, 2014, addressed to:

 Arlington, VA 22202

 Fax: (703) 415-0786

-Download the 2013 AIPLEF Jan Jancin application instructions.
+Download the 2014 AIPLEF Jan Jancin application instructions. (coming soon)

 AIPLA sponsors four awards during the Intel International Science and Engineering Fair, the world's largest international pre-college science competition.
-The Intel Fair provides an annual forum for more than 1,500 high school students from 65 countries, regions, and territories to showcase their independent research.
-The 2012 Fair was held May 13-18 in Pittsburgh, PA, and once again AIPLA participated in the judging.
+The Intel Fair provides an annual forum for more than 1,500 high school students from 70 countries, regions, and territories to showcase their independent research.
+The 2013 Fair was held May 12-17 in Phoenix, and once again AIPLA participated in the judging.